aws-samples/hpc-applications/apps/Fluent/Readme.md

   * Fluent is a compute and memory bandwidth bound code.
     * the best instance types for running it are the ones with higher amount of cores, and higher memory bandwidth per core.
     * As of today, the instance that shows the **best price/performance** is the [Hpc7a](https://aws.amazon.com/ec2/instance-types/hpc7a/) .
-  * Fluent is a software that scales very well: the simulation time decreases proportionally to the numbrer of cores being used.
+  * Fluent is a software that scales nicely: the simulation time decreases proportionally to the numbrer of cores being used.
     * It is possible to achieve (almost) linear scaling by solving a mesh using max. between **30k-50k cells per core**.
     * This range is influenced by the complexity of your simulation and the phisics of your models.
+    * For example below (The f1_racecar_140m) has 140 Milions of cell.
+This model can be solved achieving a great scalability using up to ~4500cores (140 Milions of cell / 30k cells per core = ~4500cores)

   * `-platform=intel` This parameter tells Fluent to use an `AVX2` optimized binary.
-You can get up to 10-15% better performance by using AVX2 instructions.
+You can get up to **10-15% better performance** by using AVX2 instructions.
   * `-mpi=intel` This parameter specifies the MPI implementation.
-At the moment, `IntelMPI` offer better performance on AWS.
+At the moment, `IntelMPI` is the MPI library that offer better performance on AWS.
-  * `-t` his parameter specifies number of processors used to run your simulation.
+  * `-t` This parameter specifies the number of cores used to run the simulation.

 # Performance

-This section shows the benchmark results of Running Fluent v241 running a public dataset called f1_racecar_140m.<br>
+This section shows the benchmark results of Fluent v241 running a public dataset called f1_racecar_140m.<br>
 This case is an external flow over a Formula-1 Race car.
 The case has around 140 million Hex-core cells and uses the realizable k-e turbulence model and the Pressure based coupled solver, Least Squares cell based, pseudo transient solver.<br>
 For more information about Fluent benchmarks please refer to the [official web page](https://www.ansys.com/it-solutions/benchmarks-overview).<br>